PacificBiosciences/portello/docs/user_guide.md

 ## Outputs

-Note that all BAM outputs directly from portello are unsorted.
+All BAM outputs from portello are unsorted.
 The two bam output files are for "unassembled" and "remapped" reads.
-Between these two output files every input read should be represented by exactly one primary read in one of the two outputs.
-Both of these output files may contain unmapped reads, but they're separated into two separate files because the two sets of unmapped reads may have very different interpretations in possible downstream processing steps.
+Every input read should be represented by exactly one primary read in one of the two outputs files.
+Both of these output files may contain unmapped reads, but they're separated into two separate files because they may have different interpretations relevant to downstream processing steps.

 ### Unassembled read output